 Summertime is not an ideal time to visit, even though everyone is in a vacation kind of mood.
 There are simply too many people about: All the islands are busy, tours and shore excursions are booked solid, there are long waits for everything and tropical storms can rear up.
 If you do find yourself going at this time, pencil Bahamas Independence Day into the calendar for July 10.
 Emancipation Day in early August is also good for a picnic and a parade.

 Those looking for a sharp discount look to cruise the Bahamas in September and October, as this is the height of hurricane season and the humidity is extremely high.

 High season starts to amp up come November and December, as the hurricanes and the humidity subside.
-If you visit over Christmas, steel yourself for the fun times of Junkanoo, Bahamas’ version of Carnival, on both Boxing Day and New Year’s Day.
+If you visit over Christmas, prepare yourself for the fun times of Junkanoo, the Bahamas’ version of Carnival, on both Boxing Day and New Year’s Day.